leovandriel/csynth/README.md

 play(sine(A4), 2);
 ```

-The `A4` is 440, `sine` generates a sine wave at given frequency, and `play`
+The `A4` is 440, `sine` generates a sine wave at the given frequency, and `play`
 samples the sine function for 2 seconds to the speakers.

-Next we add a block envelope to make this into a 0.3 second note:
+Next, we add a block envelope to make this into a 0.3 second note:

 ```c
 func tone = sine(A4);